-- How are the guiding principles of the National Law (see section 3 of the Law) reflected in and consistently enacted through the service's statement of philosophy? - How do the service's policies and practices on recruitment and retention of staff reflect the diversity of the local community? - Do all members of the service team, including relief staff, understand and articulate their roles and responsibilities, including in relation to each other, children, and families, and the service's decision-making processes? - Across the service, do observed and discussed governance and administrative arrangements align with systems, documented policies, procedures and records?
+- How do educators, co-ordinators and those with management responsibilities discuss and demonstrate a strong commitment to the approved learning frameworks through the effective management and operation of the service? - How are the guiding principles of the National Law (see section 3 of the Law) reflected in and consistently enacted through the service's statement of philosophy? - How do the service's policies and practices on recruitment and retention of staff reflect the diversity of the local community? - Do all members of the service team, including relief staff, understand and articulate their roles and responsibilities, including in relation to each other, children, and families, and the service's decision-making processes? - Across the service, do observed and discussed governance and administrative arrangements align with systems, documented policies, procedures and records?

-- Are any changes to the service's approach to governance understood by all and implemented appropriately? - How do educators, co-ordinators and those with management responsibilities: - " critically reflect on the statement of philosophy, individually and together, to ensure it aligns with the service's current purpose, priorities, and approach to practice, and make changes where required to strengthen alignment and drive continuous improvement? - " engage in regular reviews of systems, policies and procedures to ensure they are effective, align with quality practice, are responsive to feedback identified through the service's risk management and quality improvement systems, and support consistent, high quality practice across the service? - " discuss the service's governance and decision-making processes and how these align with professional standards and contribute to continuous quality improvement? - How does the service support and enable all members of the service team to provide feedback on opportunities to strengthen governance and administrative systems, including decision-making processes, and is this feedback respectfully considered? - Are change processes managed sensibly and collaboratively with key stakeholders and is the rationale for change clearly communicated?
+- Are any changes to the service's approach to governance understood by all and implemented appropriately? - How do educators, co-ordinators and those with management responsibilities: - " critically reflect on the statement of philosophy, individually and together, to ensure it aligns with the service's current purpose, priorities, and approach to practice, and the approved learning framework/s, and make changes where required to strengthen alignment and drive continuous improvement? - " engage in regular reviews of systems, policies and procedures to ensure they are effective, align with quality practice, are responsive to feedback identified through the service's risk management and quality improvement systems, and support consistent, high quality practice across the service? - " discuss the service's governance and decision-making processes and how these align with professional standards and contribute to continuous quality improvement? - How does the service support and enable all members of the service team to provide feedback on opportunities to strengthen governance and administrative systems, including decision-making processes, and is this feedback respectfully considered? - Are change processes managed sensibly and collaboratively with key stakeholders and is the rationale for change clearly communicated?